Skip to main content

 6. Inventory

 Inventory will be one of the biggest startup costs for your convenience store.
-According to the Small Business Chronicle, it can cost as much as $20,000 to stock a convenience store.
+It can cost as much as $50,000 to stock a convenience store.

 However, this is another cost that can fluctuate greatly based on a few variables, such as: